 People refinance for many different reasons, four big ones being:

-1. Interest rates have gone down and they want to take advantage of the lower rate reducing the overall cost of their loan.
+- Interest rates have gone down and they want to take advantage of the lower rate reducing the overall cost of their loan.

 When you refinance, you have the opportunity to do each of the above in order to put you in a stronger financial position.